-To minimize the possibility of catalytic converter damage:
+To minimize the possibility of catalytic converter dam- Cooling System age:

 - Do not shut off the engine or interrupt the ignition, when the transmission is in gear and the vehicle is in motion. - Do not try to start the engine by pushing or towing the vehicle. - Do not idle the engine with any spark plug wires disconnected or removed, such as when diagnostic testing, or for prolonged periods during very rough idle or malfunctioning operating conditions.
-Cooling System